chityala-sowmya/sql-Exploratory-Data-Analysis-project/README.md

 - Who are the top customers?
 Which products sit at the bottom?
 - Are there products in the catalog that have never actually been sold?

-These are the questions this EDA answers.
+This project focuses on answering these foundational questions.

 ---

 ## Dataset Description

 The data comes from a fictional retail company and is stored in a **star schema** data warehouse.
 It was already cleaned and loaded into the Gold layer of a Medallion Architecture (Bronze → Silver → Gold).
-All CSV files are located in the `/datasets` folder.
+All dataset files are available in the `/datasets` folder.
 | Table | What it contains |
 |---|---|
 | `gold.fact_sales` | One row per transaction — order number, dates, product, customer, quantity, and revenue |